College Basketball Preseason Top 25

 - Who do they add: Dedric Lawson, K.J.
 Lawson, Charlie Moore, Quentin Grimes, Devon Dotson, David McCormack

-- Projected starting lineup: Charlie Moore, Malik Newman*, Quentin Grimes, Dedric Lawson, Udoka Azubuike*
+- Projected starting lineup: Charlie Moore, Marcus Garrett, Quentin Grimes, Dedric Lawson, Udoka Azubuike*

 2. VILLANOVA WILDCATS